rodrigo-wong/rodrigo-wong/README.md

 - Software Developer at Powered By ARC (Mississauga, ON)
 - Pursuing an Advanced College Diploma in Software Development at Mohawk College (expected Dec 2025)
-- Earned an Honours Bachelor of Commerce (Finance Major) from McMaster University (2021)
+- Earned an Honours Bachelor of Commerce (Major in Finance & Minor in Economics) from McMaster University (2021)
 - Passionate about applying technology and innovation to create impactful and user-focused software solutions

 ---